 The most important principle of any great restaurant service is that there should be consistent and effective communication between all your staff members.
 The staff members should be trained to communicate professionally.
 Regular staff meetings should happen so that all the staff members are on the same page.

 There should be good communication between the wait staff and kitchen staff which will ensure timely service, as soon as the food is prepared.
 If the jobs are divided among people, coordination gets easier.
-Have only one person calling out orders and designate the position of ticketing and ensuring the order goes to the waitstaff to some other person so that during peak rush hours customer service is not compromised with.
+Have only one person calling out orders and designate the position of ticketing and ensuring the order goes to the waitstaff.

-When your staff members are swapping shifts it should be with the written approval of your restaurant manager.
-This will prevent any kind of miscommunication between two employees and short staffing.
+When your staff members are swapping shifts, it should be with the written approval of your restaurant manager.
+This will prevent any miscommunication between two employees and short staffing.

 At my restaurant, I conduct regular meetings with the staff members to keep them motivated and moving.
 Once your staff is motivated, they do their job up to the mark and keep your customer satisfied.